 NIH also funds DCM to employ summer veterinary fellows; the summer fellows program introduces motivated, bright veterinary students to the field of biomedical research.
 These students spend a summer in the same research environment in which DCM postdoctoral fellows conduct their research.

-The Division of Comparative Medicine at MIT began training veterinarians in laboratory animal medicine in 1982.
-Since that time 48 veterinarians have completed the training program and have gone on to establish themselves in positions of prominence throughout the laboratory animal community.
+Since 1982 54 veterinarians have completed the training program and have gone on to establish themselves in positions of prominence throughout the laboratory animal community.
 Seventeen other scientists have completed postdoctoral studies in the Division as well (see former and current postdoctoral fellows).
 DCM postdoctoral veterinarians have authored or co-authored more than 150 scientific papers and chapters during their tenure at DCM and have contributed extensively to the scientific programs of the national meetings of a number of professional societies.
 Performance in the ACLAM board examination has also been exceptional.

 The objective of the program is to train postdoctoral veterinarians in the conduct of biomedical research in a comparative medicine context.
 The program is comprised of a minimum of 3 years of integrated practical and didactic training in research and medicine that promote a multidisciplinary approach to questions in biomedical science.
 The training is structured to expand upon the unique comparative knowledge, skills, and perspectives that a veterinarian brings to biomedical research.
 Postdoctoral fellows have the option of pursuing an advanced degree through MIT's Department of Biological Engineering or the interdepartmental Microbiology Graduate PhD Program or Tufts School of Veterinary Medicine.
 An optional six months of clinical training, funded outside the T32 training grant, are also available and strongly recommended.